Lift, tuck, enhancement …

 - Tummy tuck: This surgical procedure, also called abdominoplasty, reduces loose skin, excess fat, and stretched muscles in the lower abdomen that may be difficult to treat with diet and exercise.
 It restores contours after pregnancy, weight loss, or simply the aging process.

-I hope you’ve found this guide to be a short, sweet way to reference some of the common plastic surgery terms you’ll find throughout my website and other resources you use.
-You can learn more about the treatments I specialize in throughout my blog.
-Click here to see the latest posts and explore.
+I hope you’ve found this guide to be a short, sweet way to better understand some of the common plastic surgery terms you’ll find throughout my website and other resources you use.
+To learn more about the procedures I perform at my plastic surgery practice in Houston, please contact us online or call (713) 571-0600.